HexHive/GLeeFuzz/README.md

 * A ***web executor server*** hosting the test webpages.
 * One or more ***test machines*** machines running target browsers to fuzz;

-These component can be run on one physical machine, or run on different machines in the same LAN, or over the Internet.
+These components can be run on one physical machine, run on different machines in the same LAN, or over the Internet.

 ## Publication